File Management

 File Upload Flow

-GET /file/{name}to check whether the Object Store already holds the same content.
-If the SHA matches, the upload is skipped entirely (no bytes sent over the network). - If the file is new (404) or the SHA differs, the CLI sends the file via
+- The CLI (or SDK) computes a SHA-256 of the local file and queries the Object Store to check whether it already holds the same content.
+If the SHA matches, the upload is skipped entirely (no bytes sent over the network).

-POST /file. - On the server side, if a file with the same name already exists and the
+- On the server side, if a file with the same name already exists and the

 content differs, the server rejects the upload with 409 Conflict unless